 In spite of these lingering barriers, enough patients are choosing the higher-value options that providers and insurers still have a strong incentive to innovate to improve their value so they can win the market share and profit rewards available to higher-value competitors.
 And the result is that Americans are being kept healthy more often and are receiving care that is higher quality and more affordable.

-That concludes my imagined description of how the American healthcare system could look with the principles from this framework fully applied.
+That concludes my imagined description of how the American healthcare system could look with the principles from the Healthcare Incentives Framework fully applied.
 Just as a reminder, it represents merely a guess of how it could end up given the current system.
-This is by no means the only way to apply the principles of my framework, nor is it my secret idealized version of how it could end up.
+This is by no means the only way to apply the principles of this framework, nor is it my secret idealized version of how it could end up.
 But I hope it was useful and thought provoking as a case study!

 We have come a long way in this series.
-Throughout it, I worked hard to make the principles of my framework clear, and I hope the concrete examples have helped solidify those as well as demonstrate their potential for sustainably fixing healthcare systems around the world.
+Throughout it, I worked hard to make the principles of the Healthcare Incentives Framework clear, and I hope the concrete examples have helped solidify those as well as demonstrate their potential for sustainably fixing healthcare systems around the world.
 If you want a more academic treatment on this framework (at least the part of it that applies specifically to providers), I published that as a medical student.